forums.mvgroup.org_uploaders_lr_thumbnail_7aae85bb697337f51a915e4d42cbeb48.jpg

 Snippet from Wikipedia: Dylan Thomas

-Dylan Thomas was born in Uplands, Swansea, in 1914, leaving school in 1932 to become a reporter for the South Wales Daily Post.
+Dylan Thomas was born in Swansea in 1914, leaving school in 1932 to become a reporter for the South Wales Daily Post.
 Many of his works appeared in print while he was still a teenager.
 In 1934, the publication of "Light breaks where no sun shines" caught the attention of the literary world.
 While living in London, Thomas met Caitlin Macnamara; they married in 1937 and had three children: Llewelyn, Aeronwy, and Colm.

 The followings have been registered under the category Dylan Thomas.